minlik/math-ocr-zero/README.md

 # Math-OCR-Zero
+**Math-OCR-Zero:** A high-quality mathematical dataset for reinforcement learning in multimodal large models

 Math-OCR-Zero is based on the VeRL framework and leverages the synthetic OCR-Math dataset to enhance the reasoning capabilities of multimodal large models.
 It serves as a reproduction of DeepSeek-R1-Zero in the context of multimodal large models.

 By generating multimodal data from the [DeepMath-103k](https://huggingface.co/datasets/zwhe99/DeepMath-103K) dataset and applying the GRPO reinforcement learning method, we demonstrate the self-reflection capability of multimodal large models on the qwen2.5-VL-3B-Instruct model.